TalariaSoftware/talariasoftware.github.io/_posts/2021-05-02-connecting_arts_and_technology_with_marlena_compton.md

 ---
-title: SOMETHING SOMETHING with Marlena Compton
+title: Connecting Arts and Technology with Marlena Compton
 description: Marlena Compton was our guest on Greater than Code
 published_at: 2021-05-26 07:00 -0800
 tags: greater_than_code